 The entire country is accessible to seniors, but when considering a visit to Ecuador and the Galapagos Islands, many wonder if they will physically be able to make the trip.

 “It is all about listening and talking to you, about understanding your needs and having those needs met,” says Jason, a Galapagos specialist.
-Planning your trip ahead ensures that you can account for any seen and unforeseen challenges, whether dealing with mobility issues, a history of fatigue, or simply your preference for traveling at a particular pace.
+Planning your trip ahead ensures you can account for any seen and unforeseen challenges, whether dealing with mobility issues, a history of fatigue, or simply your preference for traveling at a particular pace.

-You can spend your time searching for penguins, resting on the shore of a volcanic island, visiting the equatorial line, wandering the narrow cobblestone streets of a colonial village or indulging in a wonderland of chocolates.
+You can spend your time searching for penguins, resting on the shore of a volcanic island, visiting the equatorial line, wandering the narrow cobblestone streets of a colonial village, or indulging in a wonderland of chocolates.
 Visiting Ecuador opens a completely different world of natural, historical, and cultural splendor, no matter your interests.

 Iceland is a symphony of elements that creates magic, a destination that can turn the eyes of even the most jaded traveler.
 Untouched nature makes a dazzling wilderness where fire and ice meet, with tunnels woven into glaciers, volcanoes dripping magma, and puffins hiding in dramatic coastal cliffs.